microsoft/onnxruntime-genai/examples/chat_app/README.md

 # set up

 1. Install **onnxruntime-genai-directml**
-    > If you want to use CUDA model, you can download `onnxruntime-genai-cuda` package.
+    > If you want to use a CUDA model, you can download the `onnxruntime-genai-cuda` package.

    ```
    pip install numpy